Atlantic Beach Police Department Leadership

 She also coordinated neighborhood watch groups within the community and was a certified Crime Prevention Officer.
 In 2009, she was promoted to the rank of Lieutenant and spent time in all three divisions - Patrol, Investigations and Support Services (Records, Communications and Property and Evidence).
 In 2011, she was promoted to the rank of Commander.
 Commander Layson has served as the agency’s Public Information Officer since 2005 and currently leads the Investigations and Administration Division.

-Lieutenant David Cameron
+Commander David Cameron

-Lieutenant Cameron began his law enforcement career with the Atlantic Beach Police Department in 1997 as a patrol officer.
+Commander Cameron began his law enforcement career with the Atlantic Beach Police Department in 1997 as a patrol officer.
 While serving as a patrol officer, he was a Field Training Officer and DUI/Traffic Enforcement Officer.

 Lieutenant of Patrol & Traffic